Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 ![Slats Override](../../img/SlatsOvrd.jpg)

 To the rear of the Fuel Control Panel in the front cockpit is the Slat Override Switch.
-Guarded, this switch has two positions: Norm and In.
-Defaulted to Norm under the guard, switching to In forces retraction of the Slats no matter the current state of the aircraft- AoA or Slats Flap Switch position.
-Actuating the Override will give a SLATS IN warning on the Telelight Panel and illuminate Master Caution.
+Guarded, this switch has two positions: NORM and IN.
+Defaulted to NORM under the guard, switching to IN forces the retraction of the slats, no matter the current aircraft AoA or state of the Slats Flap Switch position; this action will trigger the SLATS IN warning on the telelight Panel and illuminate the Master Caution.

 The Slats Flaps system also has an Emergency system; handles are found on the Slats Flaps control panel in the front cockpit, and next to the rear cockpit